godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyHint<enum_@GlobalScope_PropertyHint>` **PROPERTY_HINT_DICTIONARY_TYPE** = ``38``

 Hints that a property is a :ref:`Dictionary<class_Dictionary>` with the stored types specified in the hint string.
+The hint string contains the key and value types separated by a semicolon (e.g. ``"int;String"``).

 .. _class_@GlobalScope_constant_PROPERTY_HINT_LOCALE_ID: